-If you’re one of the nearly 200 million people who shop on Amazon every month, you already know the site offers consistently great deals on almost everything under the sun.
+If you’re one of the millions of people who shop on Amazon every month, you already know the site offers consistently great deals on almost everything under the sun.

 What you may not know is that you can maximize your savings by using a few simple tips, tricks and strategies.

-This post lists 15 easy ways to save money on Amazon that can help you spend less and stretch every last penny of your shopping budget.
+This article lists 15 easy ways to save on Amazon that can help you spend less and stretch every penny of your shopping budget.

 #1.
-Use Wikibuy to Check for Lower Prices
+Use Capital One Shopping to Check for Lower Prices

-Honey is great for comparing prices between third-party Amazon sellers, but Wikibuy has a few additional benefits, such as cash-back rewards (called Wikibuy Credits, which you can redeem for gift cards) and price-drop notification emails.
+Honey is great for comparing prices between third-party Amazon sellers, but Capital One Shopping has a few additional benefits, such as loyalty rewards (called Credits, which you can redeem for gift cards) and price-drop notification emails.

-You can learn more about how Wikibuy works in our detailed review of the service.
+You can learn more about how it works in our Capital One Shopping review.

-Once installed, you’ll see a green Wikibuy “W” followed by a period (W.) in the extension section of your web browser.
-When browsing on Amazon, the Wikibuy logo will appear next to the price, with a note telling you that either Amazon does or does not have the lowest price in the Wikibuy database at that exact moment (see the screenshot below).
+Once added, you’ll see a green “S” followed by a period (S.) in the extension section of your web browser.
+When browsing on Amazon, the Capital One Shopping logo will appear next to the price, with a note telling you that Amazon either does or does not have the lowest price in the Capital One Shopping database at that exact moment (see the screenshot below).

 It’s a great way to avoid overpaying, and we think it’s a must-use for frequent Amazon shoppers.

 #2.
 Save 3.25% by Using the Fluz App